snoopyriley/radiosonde/README.md

 ![mobile tracker screenshot](resources/mobiletracker-screencap.png "mobile tracker screenshot")

 A webapp for tracking radiosondes.
 Works an desktop and mobile devices.
-The SondeHub tracker is a continuation of [spacenear.us/tracker](http://spacenear.us/tracker).
+The SondeHub tracker is a continuation of the [HabHub Tracker]](http://tracker.habhub.org).

 ## Features